Revels FRINGE Concert Series

 Join Revels as we celebrate innovation and creativity in musical process and performance based on the roots of traditional music.
-Experience 3 distinct “voices” at the forefront of today’s music scene:
+Experience these distinct “voices” at the forefront of today’s music scene:

 Night Tree is a roots-based band formed by six New England Conservatory students under the influence of Winifred Horan, co-founder of the Celtic band Solas.
 Bringing together a wide range of musical cultures they fuse Irish, classical, jazz, Swedish folk, Klezmer and Afro-Cuban styles.
 Accordionist/singer Sunniva Brynnel will also be featured in the 2018 Christmas Revels.

 Their eponymous new album Night Tree produced by Séamus Egan (also of Solas) he describes as “An absolute joy!”

 “I’m thrilled to have been part of this brilliant young band’s debut album.
 They play with such spark and musicality.
 Thoughtful compositions, precise, inventive arrangements.
 An absolute joy.
 Go hear them!”
 Séamus Egan, founding member of SOLAS and Night Tree producer